Skip to content

 The Ideal Candidate

-• Appearance of being tired, angry, or unapproachable
+• A tired, angry, or heavy upper-face appearance

 Procedure Quick Facts